-I returned to Blue Rocks, Nova Scotia yesterday after more than a 33 year hiatus.
-The last time I was there was in the early dating phase with my husband John – and we’ve been married now for almost 33 years.
+I returned to Blue Rocks Nova Scotia after more than a 33 year hiatus.
+The last time I was here was in the early dating phase with my husband John – and we’ve been married now for almost 38 years.

 For dinner we’d probably have scallops and a bottle of Liebfraumilch or Black Nun.
 That was living though I wouldn’t be caught dead drinking that stuff now.
 A hearty yes still to the scallops.

-After dinner we’d take a drive down to Blue Rocks – only about 10 minutes away from Lunenburg.
+After dinner we’d take a drive down to Blue Rocks Nova Scotia – only about 10 minutes away from Lunenburg.
 We always seemed to catch it on a sunny evening with the perfect light.

-I visited by bike yesterday and what most struck me – apart from the totally dead feeling to the place – was its’ timeless beauty.
-I spoke with someone last night who had found a warm body – and she was told that there are still six fisherman working out of Blue Rocks.
-It looks like the type of place people retire to as well.
+When I revisited by bike what most struck me – apart from the totally dead feeling to the place – was its timeless beauty.
+I spoke with someone last night who had found a local to chat to – and she was told that there are still six fisherman working out of Blue Rocks.
+It’s also the type of place people retire to as well.

 Should you make it as far as Lunenburg don’t miss the chance to explore this small fishing hamlet.
-Blue Rocks is a place untouched by time.
+Blue Rocks Nova Scotia is a place untouched by time.

 Who would enjoy a visit to Blue Rocks Nova Scotia?